 Larry’s Corporate Integrity Checkup was profiled in Newsweek shortly after the Enron scandal, and his second article on the UBC site, Five Questions Corporate Directors Should Ask was translated and republished in journals across Europe, China and South America.

-To request permission to reprint the articles linked above, please contact larry[at]larrycolero[dot]ca, or leave a comment below with your name and email address.
+To request permission to reprint either of the UBC articles, please contact larry[at]larrycolero[dot]ca or leave a comment below on this page.

 Generic course materials [posted here soon]…….. incorporating his principles-based approach to ethics education can be viewed or downloaded for your own use.
 These handouts and participant manuals reflect Larry’s teaching methods, which promote peer-based education, an approach he developed over ten years adjunct teaching corporate ethics at the graduate and executive level at both UBC and Simon Fraser University.
 Larry also taught UBC’s first Strategic Alliances seminar series and was Moderator for the first two years of UBC’s Summer Institute in Sustainability.

 Larry’s Project Partnering process was designed for the engineering and construction sector, but can be applied to alliances in general.
 Facilitated sessions are open forums allowing project team leaders to anticipate problems through accelerated trust, collegiality and a unified vision for early project teams.
 Project Partnering sessions have been designed and facilitated for Women’s College Hospital (Toronto), Kelowna and Vernon Hospitals, the Sea-to-Sky Highway, the Government of Barbados and six major expansions to the Vancouver Airport.